-Alexander Maugeri combines experience as a senior U.S. Department of Justice (DOJ) official responsible for appellate and trial litigation with a private practice background in high-stakes disputes, including with state attorneys general, involving M&A, securities, product liability, and contracts.
-Among his representations is a ruling by New York's highest court that the Martin Act's statute of limitations was half what the government long had claimed.
+Alexander Maugeri is a former senior U.S. Department of Justice (DOJ) official whose trial and appellate practice centers on financial markets litigation, DOJ investigations, and agency rulemakings.
+Among his victories is a ruling by New York’s highest court that the Martin Act's statute-of-limitations was half what the government had long claimed.

-Before Jones Day, Alexander served as chief of staff and deputy assistant attorney general and chief of staff in Washington for the DOJ Civil Rights Division, where he supervised 70 attorneys in the appellate, employment litigation, and immigrant and employee rights sections, and worked with the offices of DOJ's top-three officials.
-His cases involved the Equal Credit Opportunity Act (ECOA), Fair Housing Act (FHA), Section 1324b of the Immigration and Nationality Act (INA), Title VII, Fair Housing Act, Americans with Disabilities Act (ADA), Uniformed Services Employment and Reemployment Rights Act (USERRA), constitutional law, and criminal laws.
-He directed appeals in all 12 regional circuits, contributed to and appeared on seven U.S. Supreme Court briefs, and argued before the Ninth Circuit and the en banc Second and Sixth Circuits.
+Previously, Alexander was deputy assistant attorney general and chief of staff in Washington for the DOJ Civil Rights Division, directing the appellate, employment litigation, and immigrant and employee rights sections, and working with DOJ's top-three officials.
+His cases involved the Equal Credit Opportunity Act (ECOA), Fair Housing Act (FHA), Section 1324b of the Immigration and Nationality Act, Title VII, Americans with Disabilities Act (ADA), Uniformed Services Employment and Reemployment Rights Act (USERRA), constitutional, and criminal laws.

 The following represents experience acquired prior to joining Jones Day.

 Achieved favorable settlement for global beverage company in cross-border purchase price adjustment arbitration.